-In Asia, the Company, through its newly signed reseller agreement, provided conductive material containing nickel-plated carbon fiber material to Hanwha for prototype development for a major auto manufacturer based in Asia that is developing six (6) new applications.
-The Company continues to support Chang Rim Eng Inc. ("Chang Rim") as it readies to commercialize ElectriPlast® in South Korea.
-The Company announced on October 8, 2014 that Chang Rim had successfully completed its prototype phase for a motor casing targeting the domestic Asia automotive market.
+In Asia, the Company, through its reseller agreement with a US based nickel-plated carbon fiber manufacturer, continues to provide and market its conductive material to Hanwha for projects with its automotive customers, as well as other prospective customers in Korea.
+The Company continues to support Chang Rim Eng.
+Inc. ("Chang Rim") as it readies to commercialize ElectriPlast® in South Korea.
+The Company announced on October 8, 2014, that Chang Rim had successfully completed its prototype phase for a motor casing targeting the domestic Asia automotive market.
 On August 20, 2015, the Company announced with Chang Rim the largest ElectriPlast order in the Company's history.
-The company continues to make progress in shielding in the electric vehicle market.
-During the year, the Company provided ElectriPlast material and applications support to a Tier 1 company for finalizing an application for an electric vehicle.
-The company has been approved as a supplier for the domestic Tier 1 for the purpose of supplying ElectriPlast for a specific electric vehicle platform expected to go into production in 2017.
-The company expects initial commercial orders to be produced in the second half of 2017.
-There have been no orders to date.

-In January the Company and a Tier 1 partner reached a technical milestone when its wire shielding application currently under development obtained the highest shielding effectiveness to date.
+In January 2016, the Company and a Tier 1 partner reached a technical milestone when its wire shielding application currently under development obtained the highest shielding effectiveness to date.
 The Company believes the level of shielding effectiveness validates the commercial viability of the technology.
 The companies have completed subsequent trials and continue to work towards commercialization for an effective alternative in replacing the more-costly metal, braided shielding.